tobbik/lua-t/docs/T.OrderedHashTable.rst

 Why is there no ``OrderedHashTable( { A="foo", B="bar" } )`` constructor?
   The table in this case is already a Lua table by the time it is passed into the constructor.
-At this point it the ordering information is already lost.
+At this point the ordering information is already lost.
 There is, however, a constructor which is a little more verbose ``OrderedHashTable( { A="foo" }, { B="bar" } )`` which does preserve order.

 Why is there no ``t.add( element )``?
   ``OrderedHashTable`` uses table syntax for access.
 A user might wanna create an OrderedHashTable where 'add' is a value such as ``t.add = 'something'``.
 This would lead to conflicting accessors.

-Calling ``OrderedHashTable.getIndex( instance, key )`` seems slow?
+Calling ``OrderedHashTable.getIndex( instance, key )`` can be slow for bigger tables?
-  Above operation is not a lookup but an O(n) scan operation.
-Since it is not used all that often it seems to be a fair tradeoff.
+  Above operation is not a hash table lookup but as a consequence of the implementation an O(n) scan operation.
+Since it is not used all that often it seems to be a reasonable tradeoff.

+Can I insert values at arbitrary an index of a ``OrderedHashTable`` instance?
+  No, there can be no "holes" in a an OrderedHashTable.
+This is caused by Luas underlying table implementation where tables with missing indexes are actually not numerically indexed but implicitely converted to hash tables.

 API